Top Relationship Goals Of Modern Couples And How to Achieve Them

 - Accept and support the parts of your partner's life that are not yours

 - Encourage each other to pursue separate passions and interests

-Once you decide that your relationship is 'getting serious', it's important to make sure that you're both on the same page with your expectations.
+Once you decide that your relationship is getting serious, it's important to make sure you're both on the same page with your expectations.
 Modern couples aren't afraid to talk about how marriage, kids, career, and other important things factor into their plans.
 By talking it out and keeping each other updated, you won't run into too many surprises later.

 How to Achieve It:

 - Be clear about what you want out of the relationship

 - Include your partner's opinion in any big life changes

 Modern couples may not agree about everything, but they do agree about one thing: they want to grow old together.
 To do that, you need to communicate with each other, stay faithful, and sometimes be willing to make compromises along the way.
 Committed couples are determined to make it work.
 They don't break up at the first sign of trouble.

 Sometimes these goals of modern couples can seem so lofty that achieving them feels impossible.
 Rather than get overwhelmed, work on taking small steps to get you and your partner on the right track.

 It's easy to get lulled into "Netflix and chill" and not actually go on a date and get to know your partner on a deeper level.
 Make it a point to go on an actual date (out of the house) at least once a month to reconnect with your partner and make memories with them.